BriantOliveira/Personal-Notebook/neural-networks.md

 _**0.9987, 0.995**_

 There are10001000classes, so if we just choose randomly then the probability of choosing correctly is 1/1000​=0.001.
 The error rate is defined as E\[\# examples labelled incorrectly\] /\#examples = ∑examples P\(example guessed incorrectly\)/\# examples= \(1−0.001\)×\# examples\# /examples=0.999.
 In other words, it is the probability of guessing any single example incorrectly.
-Using this naive method we would expect to mislabel 99.9of the test set!
+Using this naive method we would expect to mislabel 99.9 of the test set!

 If we randomly choose55classes instead, the probability of correctly guessing the class of an example is 5/1000​, so the expected error rate is 0.995.
 By comparison, a learning system can get much larger improvements.

 #### Modularity and the brain

 * Different bits of the cortex do different things.

   * Local damage to the brain has specific effects.
   * Specific tasks increase the blood flow to specific regeions.

 * But cortex looks pretty much the same all over.

   * Early brain damage makes functions relocate.

 * Cortex is made of general purpose stuff that has the ability to turn into special purpose hardware in reponse to esperience.

   * This gives a rapid parallel computation plus flexibility.

   * Conventional computers get flexibility by having stored sequential programs, but this require very fast central processors to perform long sequential computations.